What is SAVI SCOUT?

 How SAVI SCOUT works

 SAVI SCOUT eliminates the wires.
-Instead, SAVI SCOUT uses a reflector that is about the size of a grain of rice.
-It is placed in your tumor up to 30 days before surgery.
-The reflector is not externally visible, and placement does not restrict your movements.
-The reflector is passive until activated, and then safe, nonradioactive radar waves are used by an external device to detect the reflector within your breast.
-The nonradioactive surgical guidance technology guides your surgeon to the precise site of your tumor and can increase the likelihood of complete tumor removal.
+Instead, this innovative technology uses a reflector about the size of a grain of rice.
+The reflector is placed in the tumor up to 30 days before surgery.
+It’s not externally visible and does not restrict your movements.
+When activated with an external device, nonradioactive radar waves guide your surgeon to the precise site of the tumor.
+This can increase the likelihood of complete tumor removal.

 Who is a candidate for SAVI SCOUT?